joegasewicz/flask-file-upload/README.md

 ##### Delete files

+Deleting files from the db & server can be non trivial, especially to keep both in sync.
+The `file_upload.delete_files` method can be called with a kwarg of `clean_up` & then depending of the string value passed it will provide 2 types of clean up functionality:
+    - files will clean up files on the server but not update the model
+    - model will update the model but not attempt to remove the files from the server.
 ````python
     # Example using a SqlAlchemy model with an appended
     # method that fetches a single `blog`